Brazil is the world's leading grower and exporter of coffee beans, with a mellow flavor that makes for a very typical

 Recent efforts by the Brazilian government have sought to change that perception and rebrand Brazil as a specialty coffee.
 Organic and Fair Trade certified coffee originating from Brazil are becoming more common.

-Improvements in cultivation methods and coffee processing, however, may not be enough to overcome the fact that the country’s non-volcanic soil is less than ideal for growing coffee, as are the lower-than-optimal growing elevations (most of the world’s fine Arabica coffees are grown at higher elevations).
+Improvements in cultivation methods and green coffee processing, however, may not be enough to overcome the fact that the country's non-volcanic soil is less than ideal for growing coffee, as are the lower-than-optimal growing elevations (most of the world's fine Arabica coffees are grown at higher elevations).

 That said, it should be known that Brazil does grow some great green coffee.
 A well-oiled exporting machine means that brokers always have green coffees on offer to wholesalers, distributors and importers in North America and Canada.
-Brazil coffee is the dominant coffee in blends provided by the biggest roasting companies, and also the main coffee used in canned coffees.
+Brazil coffee is the dominant coffee in blends provided by the biggest roasting companies, and also the main bean used in packaged coffees.